 Other than lawsuits related to the enforcement of our patent rights, we are not a party to any material pending legal proceedings, nor are we aware of any pending litigation or legal proceeding against us that would have a material adverse effect upon our results of operations or financial condition.

 License Commitments

-As of January 31, 2024, our commitments under certain technology license agreements related to our therapeutic and vaccine development programs for the remainder of fiscal year 2024, were approximately \$14,000.
+As of July 31, 2024, our commitments under certain technology license agreements related to our therapeutic and vaccine development programs for the next twelve months, were approximately \$150,000.

 Research & Development Agreements